Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

 \begin{proof}[Proof of Proposition~\ref{prop:finite}] We follow the proof of \cite{Hutchings:lectures}*{Lemma 5.10} which argues that the ECH differential $\partial_\text{ECH}$ is well-defined.
 Suppose otherwise that there are infinitely many such currents in $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$.
 By Gromov compactness for currents, any sequence of currents in $\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ has a subsequence converging to a possibly broken ECH index $I$ current from $\varnothing$ to $\Theta$, with the cobordism level intersecting the points $\bar z$ and the loops $\bar\eta$.
 The symplectization levels of the broken holomorphic current do not have any closed components, thanks to exactness of the symplectic form (a sequence of tori sliding off the ends of $\overline X$ would have been a source of noncompactness).
 The cobordism level $\cC$ is an element of $\mM(\varnothing,\Theta';A',\bar z,\bar\eta)$ where $\Theta'$ is a potentially inadmissible orbit set that satisfies $\aA(\Theta')\le\rho(A)$, and $I\ge I(\cC)$.
 But the proof of Proposition~\ref{prop:moduli} shows that in fact $I=I(\cC)$ and that $\cC$ has no nodes.
 With nodes now excluded, no exceptional spheres arise in the limit if they did not originally exist.

-To show that the broken current is in fact unbroken, we will make use of SFT compactness (for curves) in lieu of Gromov compactness (for currents) as follows.
+To derive a contradiction from an infinite sequence of converging currents, we will make use of SFT compactness (for curves) in addition to Gromov compactness (for currents) as follows.
 We claim that there are only finitely many possibilities for the multiply covered components in our given sequence of currents.
 Assuming this claim for the moment, we can restrict to a subsequence $\lbrace\cC_\nu\rbrace\subset\mM_I(\varnothing,\Theta;A,\bar z,\bar\eta)$ so that the multiply covered components are the same.
-The remaining components of the subsequence are embedded and asymptotic to a fixed orbit subset $\Theta''\subseteq\Theta$, and by the above convergence as currents we can restrict to a further subsequence so that they represent the same relative homology class in $H_2(\overline X,\varnothing,\Theta'')$.
-It then follows from \cite{Hutchings:revisited}*{Corollary 6.10, Proposition 6.14} that there is a uniform bound on the genus of the embedded components, so we can restrict to a further subsequence so that the topological type of the embedded components is fixed.
-Now we invoke SFT compactness to obtain a convergent subsequence that converges as curves to a broken $J$-holomorphic curve.
+The remaining components of the subsequence are embedded and asymptotic to a fixed orbit subset $\Theta''\subseteq\Theta$, and by the above convergence as currents we can restrict to a further subsequence so that they represent the same relative homology class $A''\in H_2(\overline X,\varnothing,\Theta'')$ and have the same number of components.
+Now, $A''$ defines a ``topological complexity'' $J_0(A'')\in\ZZ$ (defined in \cite{Hutchings:revisited}*{\S6}), which by \cite{Hutchings:revisited}*{Proposition 6.14}\footnote{This proposition has an error in its statement, see the erratum to \cite{Hutchings:revisited}, but the error is vacuous in our scenario.} is an upper bound for the sum of the topological complexities of the embedded components $\lbrace C_{\nu,1},\ldots, C_{\nu,n}\rbrace$ of $\cC_\nu$,